kazisohrabuddintitu/django-api-list/README.md

 # django-api-list

-All api in api root.
+All api will show in a list api root.